mvolkmann/MyUnixEnv/notes/Go05-Builtins.md

 The most commonly used functions in this package include:

 - `fmt.Errorf(format string, args ...interface{}) error`\
-   This creates an error object containing a formatted message.
+   This creates an error value containing a formatted message.

 - `fmt.Printf(format string, args ...interface{})`\
   This writes a formatted string to stdout.